benborgers/www/posts/notion-table.md

 date: 2021-01-24
 ---

 **Heads up!** This post was written before Notion came out with an official API, and uses a reverse-engineering method that isn’t offically supported.
 Notion now has an official developer API, so you should [use that instead](https://developers.notion.com).
-I no longer maintain [Potion](https://github.com/benborgers/potion), used here.
+I no longer maintain [Potion](https://github.com/benborgers/potion), which is used in this article.

 ---